yehia67/documentation/iota-basics/0.1/concepts/bundles-and-transactions.md

 After you send a bundle to a [node](root://node-software/0.1/iri/introduction/overview.md), it validates the transactions and appends each one to its ledger.

 During [tip selection](root://node-software/0.1/iri/concepts/tip-selection.md), a node finds and [validates each transaction in your bundle](root://node-software/0.1/iri/concepts/transaction-validation.md#bundle-validator) by traversing its `trunkTransaction` field.
-When the node has validated all transactions up to the head (or [`lastIndex` field](../references/structure-of-a-transaction.md)), your bundle is considered valid.
+When the node has validated all transactions up to the head, your bundle is considered valid.

 ![Example of a bundle of 4 transactions](../images/bundle.png)